 Growing up, I'm sure many of us have consumed one too many sugary sweets during our childhoods.
-We gouge down, smacking our lips, lapping up the remaining sticky stains that pepper our face, slurping the sweet syrup that coats our fingertips, savoring every last drop like sweet-tooth extraordinaires.
-But after awhile, that sugary delight leads to an unwelcome stomach ache, where we're left bloated and forced to endure the rightfully earned scorning from our parents:
+We gouge down, smacking our lips, lapping up the remaining sticky stains that pepper our face, slurping the sweet syrup that coats our fingertips, savoring every last drop like sweet-tooth bandits.
+But after a while, that sugary delight leads to an unwelcome stomach ache, where we're left bloated and forced to endure the rightfully earned scorn of our parents:

 "I told you not to eat all those sweets at once!"

 Their words a guilty sentence we don't even bother fighting against, as they march us off to the restroom to

 brush away the very thought of potential cavities taking refuge between the crevices of our underdeveloped molars.
 It's the right of passage for us kids, for us mischievous sweet-tooth bandits.
 And if not for the proper guidance by our parents to keep us in line, we'd more than likely be sporting a smile with teeth weathered by decay.